Welcome. Please note: The content of this blog does not necessarily represent the views of any organisations to which I belong.

 Speed is what people go to Maccas for.
 If you’re not getting served quickly, there’s not much reason for being there.
 You’re sure as hell not eating there for the taste or health reasons.
 I reckon if McDonalds haven’t got speed, they’ve got nothing.

-6 Responses to “Maccas for speed”
+6 replies on “Maccas for speed”

 I used to work for Macca’s a good 7 years back and it seems their service philosophy has totally changed.
 Our aim used to be to finish serving a customer in less than 60 seconds.
 Last time I went to a McDonalds (Ormond, same one I used to work at), it was FAR from speedy.
 And have you noticed how they are now making their burgers on the spot a la Hungry Jacks?
 Wouldn’t have happened in my day…